citrix/citrix-daas-rest-go/citrixorchestration/docs/UpdateMachineCatalogRequestModel.md

 `func (o *UpdateMachineCatalogRequestModel) UnsetServiceAccountUid()`

 UnsetServiceAccountUid ensures that no value is present for ServiceAccountUid, not even an explicit nil
+### GetHypervisorVMTagging

+`func (o *UpdateMachineCatalogRequestModel) GetHypervisorVMTagging() bool`

+GetHypervisorVMTagging returns the HypervisorVMTagging field if non-nil, zero value otherwise.

+### GetHypervisorVMTaggingOk

+`func (o *UpdateMachineCatalogRequestModel) GetHypervisorVMTaggingOk() (*bool, bool)`

+GetHypervisorVMTaggingOk returns a tuple with the HypervisorVMTagging field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHypervisorVMTagging

+`func (o *UpdateMachineCatalogRequestModel) SetHypervisorVMTagging(v bool)`

+SetHypervisorVMTagging sets HypervisorVMTagging field to given value.

+### HasHypervisorVMTagging

+`func (o *UpdateMachineCatalogRequestModel) HasHypervisorVMTagging() bool`

+HasHypervisorVMTagging returns a boolean if a field has been set.

+### SetHypervisorVMTaggingNil

+`func (o *UpdateMachineCatalogRequestModel) SetHypervisorVMTaggingNil(b bool)`

+ SetHypervisorVMTaggingNil sets the value for HypervisorVMTagging to be an explicit nil

+### UnsetHypervisorVMTagging
+`func (o *UpdateMachineCatalogRequestModel) UnsetHypervisorVMTagging()`

+UnsetHypervisorVMTagging ensures that no value is present for HypervisorVMTagging, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)